Robin Hood: Early modern stage

 William Shakespeare makes reference to Robin Hood in his late-16th-century play The Two Gentlemen of Verona.
 In it, the character Valentine is banished from Milan and driven out through the forest where he is approached by outlaws who, upon meeting him, desire him as their leader.
 They comment, "By the bare scalp of Robin Hood's fat friar, This fellow were a king for our wild faction!"
 Robin Hood is also mentioned in As You Like It.
 When asked about the exiled Duke Senior, the character of Charles says that he is "already in the forest of Arden, and a many merry men with him; and there they live like the old Robin Hood of England".
 Justice Silence sings a line from an unnamed Robin Hood ballad, the line is "Robin Hood, Scarlet, and John" in Act 5 scene 3 of Henry IV, part 2.
 In Henry IV part 1 Act 3 scene 3, Falstaff refers to Maid Marian, implying she is a by-word for unwomanly or unchaste behaviour.

 Ben Jonson produced the incomplete masque The Sad Shepherd, or a Tale of Robin Hood in part as a satire on Puritanism.
-It is about half finished and his death in 1637 may have interrupted writing.
+It is about half finished, and his death in 1637 may have interrupted writing.
 Jonson's only pastoral drama, it was written in sophisticated verse and included supernatural action and characters.
 It has had little impact on the Robin Hood tradition but earns mention as the work of a major dramatist.

 The 1642 London theatre closure by the Puritans interrupted the portrayal of Robin Hood on the stage.
 The theatres would reopen with the Restoration in 1660.
 Robin Hood did not appear on the Restoration stage, except for "Robin Hood and his Crew of Souldiers" acted in Nottingham on the day of the coronation of Charles II in 1661.
 This short play adapts the story of the king's pardon of Robin Hood to refer to the Restoration.
 However, Robin Hood appeared on the 18th-century stage in various farces and comic operas.
 Alfred, Lord Tennyson would write a four-act Robin Hood play at the end of the 19th century, "The Forrestors".
-It is fundamentally based on the Gest but follows the traditions of placing Robin Hood as the Earl of Huntingdon in the time of Richard I and making the Sheriff of Nottingham and Prince John rivals with Robin Hood for Maid Marian's hand.
+It is fundamentally based on Gest but follows the traditions of placing Robin Hood as the Earl of Huntingdon in the time of Richard I and making the Sheriff of Nottingham and Prince John rivals with Robin Hood for Maid Marian's hand.
 The return of King Richard brings a happy ending.